The Bankrate promise

-Mortgage lenders use your middle FICO score from the three major credit bureaus (Experian, TransUnion and Equifax).
-So, if your scores are 660, 680 and 710, 680 is the figure that will be used to determine the loan terms you qualify for.
+Mortgage lenders use your middle score from the three major credit bureaus (Experian, TransUnion and Equifax).
+So, if your scores from the three are 660, 680 and 710, 680 is the figure that will be used to determine the loan terms you qualify for.

 Different types of mortgages have different minimums.
 Here are the credit score minimums by loan type:

 - Conventional loans: 620